cheneyyu/PeakForge/README.md

 This run will call peaks (if needed), build consensus peaks across samples, compute counts, perform PyDESeq2-based differential analysis when replicates are present (falling back to MARS otherwise), optionally annotate peaks, and produce publication-ready plots.

+`multiBamSummary` is invoked with `--numberOfProcessors 16` by default; override with `--threads` if you need a different level of parallelism.

 ### Output overview

 Key files generated under `results/` include: